The following is a short guide to the process of selling a property, in plain English and uncomplicated legal terms.

 Title Deeds

 When you decide to sell your home, you should instruct your solicitor to draw down your title deeds from your bank.
 It is from your Title Deeds that your solicitor drafts the contracts for sale, so it is vitally important that your solicitor writes to your bank before we put the property on the market, so that the deeds are available to draft the sales contract immediately when we sale agree your house.
 It can take the banks up to six weeks (sometimes longer) to deliver the title deeds, and recently, we have come across a lot of cases where the title deeds have been lost by the bank and need to be re-constituted.
-Some of the Vulture Funds are absolutely disastrous in that regard, because they have purchased the mortgages (or loan book as they call it) from one of the pillar banks for around 35c to 40c in the €, and all they want is their pound of flesh.
-They have no interest in re-constituting the deeds and we have even come across a case where one of the Vulture Funds (name dafter a condiment) insisted on the client paying for the title deeds, that they lost, to be re-constituted!
 We have had a number of sales fall through because the title deeds could not be produced in time, so step number 1 is, make sure you have your title deeds before you put your property up for sale, Solicitors can be very laisse faire about this and often tell clients that it is time enough to look for drawdown of the title deeds when the home has gone sale agreed.
 That is simply not true and could cost you the sale of your house.

 Instruct your solicitor to draw down the title deeds before your house goes on sale.